Eleonora Sears: Career

 Sears won the women's doubles at the U. S. Women's National Championships four times, including three consecutively (1915–1917).
 In singles, she was a finalist in 1912, where she was beaten in straight sets by Mary Browne.
 She teamed with Willis E. Davis to take the national mixed doubles championship in 1916.

 In August 1938 at the age of 56, she lost to Dorothy Bundy in the second round of the Essex County Club Invitational in Manchester, Massachusetts 6–0, 6–1.

+She lived in Boston, and eventually inherited a waterfront mansion known as “Rock Edge" in Beverly, MA to use as a summer residence.
+In later years it became her primary residence, and she was living there when she died in 1968.

 She purchased the Burrland Farm for horses in 1955, then "deliberately gutted and burned [its mansion] down" in 1961 to reduce property taxes.
 She sold the farm in 1966.

 She was inducted into the International Tennis Hall of Fame in 1968, joining her uncle Richard (inducted 1955).